MrYsLab/telemetrix/README.md

 A [User's Guide](https://mryslab.github.io/telemetrix/) explaining installation and use is available online.

-A Python API for may be found [here.](https://htmlpreview.github.com/?https://github.com/MrYsLab/telemetrix/blob/master/html/telemetrix/index.html)
+A Python API for may be found [here.](https://htmlpreview.github.io/?https://github.com/MrYsLab/telemetrix/blob/master/html/telemetrix/index.html)

-This project was developed in phases and the directories for those phases were left intact.
+This project was developed in phases, and the directories for those phases were left intact.
 During the development phase, the phases were discussed on the
 [Bots In Pieces](https://mryslab.github.io/bots-in-pieces/arduino,stm32,firmata/2020/09/20/telemetrix-phase-1.html) blog.